wat is user generated content

 Elise Dopson

-Looking to save time when curating content for your clients, without sacrificing engagement, reach or trust?
+Looking to save time when curating content for your social media channels without sacrificing engagement, reach or trust?

-There’s one type of content you should be taking advantage of: User-generated content.
+Well, you should be taking advantage of one type of content: User-generated content.

 what is user generated content